From the Field

 A health worker in a white coat with the World Vision logo sits at a desk with medical supplies, viewed from overhead.

-Health workers from World Vision’s mobile health clinics are responding to urgent needs in Sudan.
-We have established 14 of these clinics in Blue Nile, where they play a vital role in offering essential health and nutrition services to vulnerable host communities and displaced families. (© 2023 World Vision/photo by Kelvin Kagiri)
+Health workers in World Vision’s mobile health clinics are responding to urgent needs in Sudan.
+We have established 14 of these clinics in Blue Nile state, where they play a vital role in offering essential health and nutrition services to vulnerable host communities and displaced families. (© 2023 World Vision/photo by Kelvin Kagiri)

-In Sudan, we’re actively adjusting our strategies to respond effectively and immediately, aiming to reach the most vulnerable people.
-One of the key priorities for World Vision and our humanitarian partners is to ensure the safe delivery of medical and other essential supplies to Khartoum state, where humanitarian access is difficult due to fighting, airstrikes, and shelling.
+In Sudan, we’re actively adjusting our strategies to ensure the quickest and most effective response to support impacted communities across four states: Blue Nile, East Darfur, South Darfur, and South Kordofan.
+In addition to our primary response areas, another key priority for World Vision and our humanitarian partners is to ensure the safe delivery of medical and other essential supplies to Khartoum state, where humanitarian access is highly challenging due to airstrikes and shelling.

-Despite widespread security challenges, World Vision remains committed to serving the most vulnerable communities affected by the conflict.
-Our responses in other countries* include:
+In the face of widespread security challenges, World Vision remains committed to serving the most vulnerable communities affected by the conflict.
+Our responses in neighboring countries to which refugees have fled include:

-Support for refugees, returnees, and asylum seekers in Ethiopia, where we reached 22,620 people, including 9,790 children, with a range of programs that focus on child protection, health, and nutrition.
-We reached over 11,130 people through our protection interventions, including Child-Friendly Spaces.
+In Ethiopia, support for refugees, returnees, and asylum seekers.
+We’ve reached 24,276 people, including 10,868 children, with programs focused on child protection, health, and nutrition.
+We’ve also reached over 11,287 people through our protection interventions, including Child-Friendly Spaces.

-In Chad, as of February 16, 2024, we assisted over 257,600 people.
-Of those, 104,900 people have received food and cash assistance.
-Humanitarian needs are still increasing due to food insecurity and rising malnutrition.
-We’re responding with life-saving aid and working to expand our programming to support refugees, returnees, and host communities.
+In Chad, as of April 2024, we’ve assisted over 333,172 people, including 111,583 who have received food and cash assistance.
+Humanitarian needs continue to increase due to food insecurity and rising malnutrition.
+We’re responding with emergency food, healthcare, shelter, child protection, water and sanitation, and psychosocial support programs.

-In South Sudan, World Vision has reached more than 214,000 people through our programs in health and nutrition; water, sanitation, and hygiene (WASH); and food and cash assistance.
+In South Sudan, World Vision has reached more than 214,000 people through our programs focused on health and nutrition; water, sanitation, and hygiene (WASH); and food and cash assistance.

-In the Central African Republic, we’ve supported 18,000 refugees, including 9,443 children, through our child protection and water, sanitation, and hygiene programs.
-Our plans include reaching 4,000 people with clean water through 8 borehole wells, distributing 12,000 mosquito nets, and equipping 2,000 households hosting refugees with latrines, hygiene kits, and access to Child-Friendly Spaces.
+In the Central African Republic, we’ve supported 24,369 people, including 16,451 children, through our child protection and water, sanitation, and hygiene programs.
+Approximately 4,000 people have received access to clean water through eight newly constructed borehole wells.
+We’ve also distributed 12,000 mosquito nets and equipped 2,000 households hosting refugees with latrines, hygiene kits, and access to Child-Friendly Spaces.

 BACK TO QUESTIONS